Make amazing compost from all your food scraps and reduce waste with a Bokashi bin.

-I Live In An Apartment, What Do I Do With The Bokashi Waste?
+I Live In An Apartment; How Do I use the bokashi Waste?

-Composting is not always practical for every person.
+Composting is not always practical for every situation.
 Maybe you live in an apartment with no balcony.
-Maybe you’re in share accommodation.
+Perhaps you’re in share accommodation.
 We can only do what our circumstances allow.

 Having said that, if you’re keen to reduce your food waste, but you don’t have a garden or space for a compost bin, there are a few options available:

 - If you live in a block of units, is there somewhere on the property where you can dig in your Bokashi waste?

 - Do you have room to make a “soil factory”?
 A soil factory is a large container filled with soil into which you can empty your Bokashi waste.
 To make a soil factory, pour in 1 part soil, add your Bokashi waste (1 part), and then top with two parts soil.
 If your Bokashi bucket holds 12 litres of waste, you will need a bucket large enough to hold 48 litres: 12 litres of soil, followed by 12 litres of Bokashi waste and then topped with another 24 litres of soil.
 Use this healthy soil to grow food in pots!

 - Do you have family or friends with a garden or compost pile who will benefit from your Bokashi waste?

 - Does your council offer scrap food pick-up?
 Some councils do, and it’s a great waste-reduction service.
 If your council doesn’t, request that it does!

 - Do you have a community garden close by that you can give it to?